Army of God (terrorist organization): Army of God Manual

 The Army of God Manual is an anonymous document which was written by anti-abortionist members of the AOG and it is widely endorsed by them.
-According to the AOG website, the manual "is not to be construed as sanctioning any group or individual to perform any action.”
+According to the AOG website, the manual "is not to be construed as sanctioning any group or individual to perform any action."

 The book, which consists of eight chapters and various appendices, delves into various pillars of their ideology and it is essentially a road map on how to commit violence against abortion clinics, abortion providers, and individuals who are associated with abortion.
 Parts of the book, specifically the appendices of chapters four, five and six, are not available for public consumption on the group's website due to federal laws.
 It is now in its third edition and the group refers to it as a historical document.

 The manual is available in its near entirety on the AOG's website which was formerly run by Donald Spitz.
-Spitz has no history of criminal activity, but he has historically used the website to publish short bios of high profile group members, publish anti-abortion propaganda, post photos of what are claimed to be bloody unborn fetuses that were aborted and he uses the website as a means to justify the actions of the group and incite others to support the Army of God and agree with what it stands for.
+Spitz has no history of criminal activity, but he has historically used the website to publish short bios of high profile group members, publish anti-abortion propaganda, post photos of what are claimed to be bloody fetuses that were aborted and he uses the website as a means to justify the actions of the group and incite others to support the Army of God and agree with what it stands for.